-Today’s unprecedented tight labor market, anticipated attrition due to baby boomer retirements, and growth of high demand and skilled jobs, has created a never before seen tension between the demand to fill jobs and the lack of supply ready to fill those jobs.
+Project Catapult was launched in 2018 as a response to what was then an unprecedented tight labor market, anticipated attrition due to baby boomer retirements, and growth of high demand and skilled jobs, and a never-before-seen tension between the demand to fill jobs and the lack of supply ready to fill those jobs.

 In early 2019, the Boston Foundation, in partnership with SkillWorks and JVS Boston, published The Catapult Papers, a series of four papers on the practices that "next-gen workforce development organizations" are using to connect employers and jobseekers.
 Catapult followed up the initial publication with Catapult Forward, which captured how a dozen of greater Boston's most-innovative workforce organizations are using 14 best practices to work with employers and workers to find, train and help ensure that workers are being retained in rewarding careers.